 If you are getting “fatal error: uncaught error: Call to undefined function mysql_connect()” in your PHP project, then do not worry.
-Because here, we are going to resolve the call to undefined function mysql_connect() error step by step.
+Because here, we will resolve the call to undefined function mysql_connect() error step by step.

-First of all, check for a PHP version of your working environment by typing below code into your terminal.
+To solve the Fatal Error: Uncaught Error: Call to Undefined Function Mysql_connect(), first of all, check for a PHP version of your working environment by typing the below code into your terminal.

 Now if your PHP version is 7.0 or above then we have to use mysqli_connect() instead of mysql_connect() function.

 In PHP 7.0, Mysqli commands are default available to connect with the MySQL database.
-So for PHP version 7.0 or above working environment, we have to use mysqli_connect, mysqli_query, mysqli_num_rows, mysqli_fetch_array, mysqli_fetch_assoc, etc.
+For PHP version 7.0 or above working environment, we have to use mysqli_connect, mysqli_query, mysqli_num_rows, mysqli_fetch_array, mysqli_fetch_assoc, etc.

 If your project uses Mysql queries in the entire project, then you might not be able to change queries for the whole project.
 At that time, you should change your working environment configurations.